Soil Testing in Los Angeles, California

 Geological and Climate Foundation

 The Natural Resources Conservation Service documents over 200 distinct soil mapping units across Los Angeles County through the Web Soil Survey.
-These soils formed through alluvial deposition from the Los Angeles River system, marine sediment accumulation, and weathering of granitic bedrock from the Transverse and Peninsular Ranges.
+These soils formed through alluvial deposition from the Los Angeles River system, marine sediment accumulation along the Pacific coast, and the progressive weathering of granitic bedrock from the Transverse and Peninsular Ranges over tens of thousands of years.

-Los Angeles County receives 12-15 inches of annual rainfall concentrated between November and March, creating distinct wet-dry cycles that influence soil chemistry and water movement.
-According to the UC Davis California Soil Resource Lab, approximately 60% of the county consists of urban land complexes with altered soil profiles, 25% remains natural mountainous terrain, and 15% comprises agricultural and open spaces with relatively intact soil development.
+Los Angeles County receives 12-15 inches of annual rainfall concentrated between November and March, producing distinct wet-dry cycles that govern soil chemistry, water movement, and plant-available nutrient dynamics.
+According to the UC Davis California Soil Resource Lab, approximately 60% of the county consists of urban land complexes with altered soil profiles, 25% remains natural mountainous terrain, and the remaining 15% comprises agricultural land and open spaces with relatively intact soil development.

 Five Major Soil Categories